Tyndall Lab

 News

-Congrats to (almost) DR. Richard Magala!
-He succesfully defended his dissertation this spring.
+Congrats to DR. Richard Magala!
+He successfully defended his dissertation this spring.
 His dissertation is titled "Quantifying ecosystem service trade-offs to advance sustainable intensification of US Corn Belt agriculture".

-The PLUS Lab welcomes three new students!
+The PLUS Lab welcomes three new students in 2024!
 Kelsey Karnish, Derrick Kapayou, and Paul Keyser.

 Publications